How to Get Useful Care in a World of Short Medical Appointments

 2. Lead with what has changed

-New information is easier for clinicians to act on.
-Try opening the visit with:
+New information is often easier for clinicians to act on.
+Possible openings:

 3. Use anchor phrases that cut through the noise